krzischp/tcc-mba-ml-in-prod/README.md

 We didn't integrate these projects here because of the non-inclusion of enough resources in Google Cloud free tier.
 But when extending to the paying version, this would be a very useful improvement to benefit from **Kubeflow Pipeline** for scheduling and monitoring job/etl executions, as well as for experiment tracking.

 * Use GPU resources to reduce inference time
+* Put credentials on Secrets
+* Monitoring/Validating results and model being deprecated in accuracy